 PLSC 201 State and Local Government.
 The inter-relationships between national, state, county, and local governments.
 (Satisfies the Illinois Constitution requirement for teacher certification.)
 IAI S5 902.
-3 semester hours.
+3 semester credit hours.

 PLSC 205 Judicial Process.
-An introductory course, required for all majors and minors, designed to provide an in-depth understanding of the judicial process in the US.
+An introductory course designed to provide an in-depth understanding of the judicial process in the United States.
 Credit will not be granted for both PLSC 105 and PLSC 205.
-3 semester hours.
+3 semester credit hours.

-- PLSC 210 Introduction to International Relations.
+PLSC 210 Introduction to International Relations.
 Analysis of the processes of interaction among nations and groups of nations within the international political system.
 IAI S5 904N.
-3 semester hours.
-Political Science Core Elect. - PLSC 213 American Foreign Policy.
+3 semester credit hours.
+Political Science Core Elective.

+PLSC 213 American Foreign Policy.
 This course offers an overview of recent American Foreign policy and concentrates on both international and domestic pressures placed on foreign policy leaders.
 Students will participate in decision situations and debate policy options.
-Prerequisite: PLSC 103, 105, 205, or 210.
-3 semester hours. - PLSC 215 Model United Nations.
+Prerequisite: PLSC 102, 105, 201, 205 or 210.
+3 semester credit hours.

+PLSC 215 Model United Nations.
 The use of simulation techniques to develop an understanding of the processes and operations of the United Nations.
 The course culminates with the students participating in the National Model United Nations.
-3 semester hours.
-Political Science Core Elect.
-Course Repeatable.
-Maximum number of units allowed 45.
+3 semester credit hours.
+Political Science Core Elective and Writing Intensive.
+Course repeatable.
+Maximum number of units allowed: 12.